 The following month, on February 2, The Press reported, "Mrs. Stephen H. Tyng, Jr., nee Kemp, of No. 720 Fifth avenue, will give a large musicale on Tuesday evening."

 Juliet Kemp gave a benefit reception for the West Side Day Nursery on the afternoon of March 10, 1897.
-Among the socialites who attended were the wives of some of the city's wealthiest citizens--J. Pierpont Morgan, Theodore Havemeyer, Louise C. Tiffany, Frederick Vanderbilt, Cornelius Bliss and Robert Hoe among them.
+Among the socialites who attended were the wives of some of the city's wealthiest citizens--J. Pierpont Morgan, Theodore Havemeyer, Louis C. Tiffany, Frederick Vanderbilt, Cornelius Bliss and Robert Hoe among them.

 George Kemp's library had Tiffany transoms, a veined marble fireplace, and a glorious Esthetic period ceiling.
 Artistic Houses, 1882, (copyright expired)

 It would be one of the last entertainments Juliet hosted.
 She died less than two months later on May 1 at the age of 60.
 Perhaps emotionally unable to continue living in the house erected by their parents, Marion almost immediately moved to Europe, Arthur and his wife went to their Newport mansion, the Tyngs left as well, and George relocated permanently to Paris.